open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 The Telemetry Query Language is a query language for transforming open telemetry data based on the [OpenTelemetry Collector Processing Exploration](https://github.com/open-telemetry/opentelemetry-collector/blob/main/docs/processing.md).

-This package reads in TQL queries and converts them to invokable conditions and functions based on the TQL's grammar.
+This package reads in TQL queries and converts them to invokable Booleans and functions based on the TQL's grammar.

 The TQL is signal agnostic; it is not aware of the type of telemetry on which it will operate.
-Instead, the conditions and functions returned by the package must be passed a TransformContext, which provide access to the signal's telemetry.
+Instead, the Booleans and functions returned by the package must be passed a TransformContext, which provide access to the signal's telemetry.

 ## Grammar